Alice Mary Longfellow: Preserving her father's legacy

 After her father's death in 1882, Longfellow published a four-page sketch of the poet titled "Longfellow in Home Life".
 In it, she described his "consideration and thoughtfulness for others" and "quick sense of humor" with "no line of demarcation between his life and his poetry".
 Further, she noted he "was always full of reserve, and never talked much about himself or his work, even to his family".
 Longfellow was active throughout her life in promoting her father's legacy as the first great American poet.
 She did this not just by preserving his home in Cambridge, but also through making personal connections in his name all over the world.

-Poet's Corner
+Poets' Corner

-In 1884 Alice and her sister Anne Longfellow saw the dedication of their father's bust in Poet's Corner in Westminster Abbey in London.
+In 1884 Alice and her sister Anne Longfellow saw the dedication of their father's bust in Poets' Corner in Westminster Abbey in London.
 Henry Wadsworth Longfellow is the only American-born American to have such an honor.
 Alice commissioned the bust's artist, Thomas Brock, to make an exact replica of the bust, completed in 1885, which still stands in the Longfellow House library today.